piclas-framework/reggie2.0/README.md

 compare_data_file_tolerance = 2.0
 compare_data_file_tolerance_type = relative
 ```

+Note that a comma is the default delimiter symbol for reading the data from the supplied file.
+The varaible "compare\_data\_file\_delimiter" cannot be set as custom delimiter symbol "," because the comma is used for splitting the keywords in analyze.ini.
+However, other symbols can be supplied using "compare\_data\_file\_delimiter" instead of a comma.

 ### Example 2 of 3

 When different runs produce different output (e.g. changing the initial conditions, here, the temperature is varied), multiple reference files can be supplied.
 The following example produces the same output file (Database.csv) but compares with different reference files (Database\_TX000K\_ref.csv).